pwt/docker-airconnect-arm/README.md

   --net=host \
   --name=airconnect \
   --restart=always \
+  -e SUPPRESS_FLUSH=TRUE \
   psychlist/docker-airconnect-arm
 ```

 ## Changing the configuration

 The container is started with a default configuration that should work very well for most Sonos installations.
 However, configuration settings can be overridden by passing in optional environment variables to the container when it's started.

+### The SUPPRESS_FLUSH option to improve Apple Music and iTunes responsiveness

+if the `SUPPRESS_FLUSH` environment variable is set on the Docker command line (as it is in the examples on this page), a **modified version** of the `airupnp-arm` binary is run.
+This binary is built by me, and it suppresses certain FLUSH commands.
+This change dramatically improves the responsiveness (changing tracks, changing position within a track) of AirConnect when streaming is performed from the Apple Music apps, or from iTunes.

+*These changes have been tested extensively with Sonos speakers, but may not work well with other types of speaker.*

+If you want to avoid this option and run the standard binary instead, just exclude the `-e SUPPRESS_FLUSH=TRUE` statements from the Docker command lines.

 ### Changing which speakers are included